Wednesday, December 23, 2020

 Pratt Vegetable Park Prattville, Alabama

-Hubby and I stopped at Pratt Park in Prattville where we strolled in the community Vegetable Garden that was raised to help people in need.
+Hubby and I stopped at Pratt Park in Prattville, where we strolled in the community Vegetable Garden that was raised to help people in need.

-It has a variety of vegetables such as strawberries, tomatoes, okra, watermelons, and peppers, as well as sunflowers planted in raised beds surrounded by laid bricks.
+It features a variety of vegetables, including strawberries, tomatoes, okra, watermelons, and peppers, as well as sunflowers planted in raised beds surrounded by laid brick.

-There were wired arched ways for climbing vegetables and ten-foot-tall wired walls also for climbing plants, like squash.
+There were wire arched ways for climbing vegetables and ten-foot-tall wire walls also for climbing plants, such as squash.

 There was a concrete walkway through the vegetable garden.